 - Included in annual Fellow distribution of ESO Fellow list – new benefit

-Should you wish to apply individually without a specific invitation / being already nominated, the minimum requirements are:
+Should you wish to apply individually without a prior nomination, the minimum requirements are:

 A) Demonstrated scientific quality